Meet the Macintosh!

 to make some special arrangements.
 Generally speaking, the older the

-data and OS, the more complicated it becomes to get from back-then to
+data and OS, the more complicated it becomes to bring it up-to-speed.

 First step: Cleanup and prep your old Mac.